Scrin/RuuviBridge/README.md

 ### Home Assistant MQTT discovery

 Home Assistant allows automatic configuration of MQTT entities using [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/).
-To enable RuuviBridge to automatically configure all of your RuuviTags to Home Assistant for you, all you need to do (assuming default configuration) is to set `homeassistant_discovery_prefix` in the config under `mqtt_publisher`.
+To enable RuuviBridge to automatically configure all of your Ruuvi devices to Home Assistant for you, all you need to do (assuming default configuration) is to set `homeassistant_discovery_prefix` in the config under `mqtt_publisher`.
 In default Home Assistant configuration this should be simply `homeassistant`.

-After setting this configuration, it should be a matter of seconds before your RuuviTags should appear as devices in Home Assistant for reporting all available measurements, with properly set names, units, icons and other attributes.
+After setting this configuration, it should be a matter of seconds before your Ruuvi devices should appear as devices in Home Assistant for reporting all available measurements, with properly set names, units, icons and other attributes.